Maxine L. Silva Magnet High School for Health Care Professions: School within a School

-HOSA

-Silva students take particular pride in their participation in Health Occupations Students of America (HOSA) competitions.
-It is the largest organization in the school.
-Silva students have participated and placed in HOSA competitions and conferences in regional (Area 4), state and national levels.

-Silva also had many students serve as officers, at the Area, State, and National level.

 School prestige

 Among El Paso schools (private and public), Silva Magnet High School has consistently ranked academically at or near the top in various categories.
-In 2006, Newsweek magazine ranked Silva Magnet High School as one of the top 1000 schools in the U.S., and was rated highest of schools in El Paso on the list.
+In 2006, Newsweek magazine ranked Silva Magnet High School as one of the top 1000 schools in the U.S. and was rated the highest of schools in El Paso on the list.

 In 2003, 2011, and 2017 Silva received the Blue Ribbon Schools Award.